Skip to content

 Synopsis

 There are introductory exercises teaching basic programming skills in Python, different numerical methods and setting up physical problems.
-There are 8 case studies.
-These are designed to illustrate the use of programming to solve and visualise a variety of physics problems as well as introducing a number of advanced features in Python.
+We work through case studies designed to illustrate the use of programming to solve and visualise a variety of physics problems.
 The case studies can vary from year to year.
-Past case studies have included: solving differential equations, astronomical data analysis, modelling oscillations, classical optics, waves, and quantum mechanics.
+Past case studies have included: simulating the motion of the planets in the solar system, geometric optics, elastic waves and thermodynamics.

 Numerical techniques used in this module include: